Communication as Voting: Model

-If we exclude the disagreement state $\theta_2$ by assuming $q^0_2=0$, the receiver and the senders would always agree if they knew the state.
-However, since the receiver and the senders have different payoff magnitudes, they may disagree when they share the same belief regarding the unknown state.
-Specifically, by \eqref{eqn:1},
+In the disagreement state $M$, the receiver prefers the proposal while the senders prefer the status quo.
+If the disagreement state $M$ is excluded so that $\theta\in\{L,H\}$, the receiver and the senders would always agree if they knew the state.
+However, differences in payoff magnitudes can generate conflicting interests when the state is unknown, even if the receiver and the senders hold a common belief.
+Specifically, we assume